fbpx

 6) Sign up for Instructor Access, where available.

 Instructor Access means paying an additional fee to have an instructor grade your student’s work and give them feedback, just as they would in a live course.
 This provides the one-on-one instructor connection that many students thrive on.
-Students are required to keep a schedule in turning in assignments to the instructor.
+Students are required to keep a schedule for turning in assignments to the instructor.
 It also provides an outside authority, which some students need, i.e., a student dawdles when mom reminds them to do something, but when the instructor reminds them, they are more motivated.
-If your student thrives with that teacher-student contact, then definitely sign up for Instructor Access when it is available.
+If your student thrives with that teacher-student contact, sign up for Instructor Access when available.

 7) Treat it like a live course.

-I didn’t want to wrap up this article without getting feedback from the students themselves.
+I didn’t want to wrap up this article without getting the students’ feedback.
 I went to the Homeschool Connections’ Student Café (online forum) and asked the students for their best tips on how to get the most out of recorded courses.
 They brought up the importance of keeping to a schedule, taking notes, etc., but one thing many said was, “Treat it like it’s a live class.”
-That is, give your recorded course the same attention, energy, and preparation you would any live class.
+That is, give your recorded course the same attention, energy, and preparation as any live class.
 This will maximize your student’s engagement.

 These tips on how to homeschool online will help you experience the benefits of recorded courses and to stay on task!

-What do you think?
-Visit us and let us know in our Catholic Homeschool Community.
+What are your thoughts on this topic?
+To continue the discussion, join me and other homeschooling parents at our Homeschool Connections Community or our Facebook group.
 If you have any questions or need assistance, don’t hesitate to reach out to us.

 5 1 vote